efeelize/eng/kaiyan/shopping/resort.md

 > Many resorts will have a pick-up service available [接送服务], where they can arrange for a driver to meet you at the airport and transport you and your luggage to the resort.At the end of your stay, they can arrange for a driver to return you to the airport.

 # III.grammar
-# 1.(after) having + pp
+# 1.过去分词从句 (after) having + 过去分词
-> 1)it is known as the perfect participle clause.
+> 1) So basically this means like once something has happened,it basically means like "since".it is known as the perfect participle clause.
 This clause is used for the following reasons:

 - 1. It clearly shows that one action happens before another and expresses a reason for a second action or thought.